 What is an EPC?

 An Energy Performance Certificate (EPC) indicates how efficiently a property uses energy for heating, lighting and hot water.
 Every home sold or rented in the UK should have a valid EPC.
-For landlords, this certification matters as rental values are tied directly to the EPC grades.
-Tenants are also increasingly expecting cost-efficient homes.
-A stronger rating implies lower running costs, fewer complaints and higher long-term rental appeal.
+For landlords, including those from India, this certification matters because rental values are directly tied to the EPC rating of a London property.

 How EPC ratings are calculated